kubevirt/katacoda-scenarios/kubevirt/step1.md

 `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-operator.yaml`{{execute}}

-Provide some initial configuration to enable 'nested' virtualization in our environment:
+Provide some initial configuration to enable 'nested' virtualization in our environment.
+To do so, the following command enables 'emulation' to run the VM's as our demo environment is using 'emulated' virtualization.
+(In our environment at Katacoda, we're running inside Virtual Machines, so in order to execute a '2nd' layer of VM inside the VM we need to emulate it.
+In production, when using over baremetal this will not be required.)

 `kubectl create configmap kubevirt-config -n kubevirt --from-literal debug.useEmulation=true`{{execute}}

-Above commands enables 'emulation' to run the VM's as our demo environment is using 'emulated' virtualization.

-Now let's deploy kubevirt by creating a custom resource:
+Now let's deploy KubeVirt by creating a Custom Resource that will trigger the 'operator' reaction and perform the deployment:

 `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-cr.yaml`{{execute}}